 How Computers Really Work: A Hands-On Guide to the Inner Workings of the Machine is an approachable, hands-on guide to understanding how computers work, from low-level circuits to modern software.
-Coming in 2020!
-To be published by No Starch Press.
+Published by No Starch Press.

 How Computers Really Work takes an informal approach to technical topics.
 Each chapter covers one foundational aspect of computing.
 Exercises and hands-on projects throughout are designed to help you learn.
 Exercises mostly involve mental problem solving, while projects allow you to try various aspects of computing: building a circuit, writing software, and so forth.